Camping & Diving – Ras Mohammed National Park, Egypt – Marsa Bareika

 Tips for Camping

-- Some of the Ras Mohammed’s better known sites are also accessible from shore – such as Shark Observatory & Eel Garden – for an additional charge ( please contact us)
+Some of the Ras Mohammed’s better known sites are also accessible from shore – such as Shark Observatory & Eel Garden – for an additional charge (please contact Red Sea Marine.)